Pay just $7.50 for postage

 Either way, don’t try this recipe with a brown rice-based or bean-based gluten free flour blend.
 My gfJules Flour blend has been voted #1 by consumers 3 years in a row because it’s light and smooth, has no flavor or grit, and makes recipes like doughnuts taste just light they ought to.
 Using another blend with heavy, gritty or bad-tasting gluten free flours will only result in disappointment, and I don’t want that for you!
 I want your gluten free baking to be happy baking!
 So do it right and reap the rewards!

-Of course you can use your favorite milk in place of OWYN, but it’s my new favorite ingredient because it tastes so darn smooth AND offers an entirely plant-based protein blend, Omega-3s, probiotics, trace minerals and superfoods — what’s not to love about all that goodness, INSIDE your gluten free donut holes?
+As I said, of course you can use your favorite milk in place of OWYN, but it’s my new favorite protein drink because it tastes so darn smooth AND offers an entirely plant-based protein blend, Omega-3s, probiotics, trace minerals and superfoods — what’s not to love about all that goodness, INSIDE your gluten free donut holes?

 Cream butter and sugar until light and fluffy, approximately 3-4 minutes.

-Sift together dry ingredients in a separate bowl, then slowly stir them into the liquids, adding OWYN or milk last, and beating until there are no lumps.
+Sift together dry ingredients in a separate bowl, then slowly stir them into the liquids, adding milk last, and beating until there are no lumps.

 Preheat oven to 325° F (or 300°F convection).